Helix AU Core

 }

-Upon creation of the DocumentReference, the server responds with a Location header and details of the created resource, including the assigned ID.
+Upon creation of the DocumentReference, the server responds with a location header and details of the created resource, including the assigned ID.

 Location: https://r4.helix.medicaldirector.com/Tenant1/DocumentReference/c6294fe3-177c-465e-a683-5c03b13bf920/_history/1